 Human error would be very difficult to ascertain in such circumstances.
 Could one pinpoint the source of bad data or a mismatch within the algorithm leading to an incorrect diagnosis?
 Could fault be found in the application of the technology by the caregiver?

 The lawyer in our group raised the practical issues with this from a professional standpoint; how would his colleagues at the medical malpractice bar deal with complications from machine learning technology.

 There certainly isn’t any legal precedence on the incorrect use of smart medical technology as yet.
-That will inevitably change however.
+That will inevitably change, however.

-In short, the answer as to where fault may lay if and when problems arise using smart medical technology will become increasingly blurred.
+In short, the answer as to where the fault may lay if and when problems arise using smart medical technology will become increasingly blurred.

-Clearly the use of algorithms and machine learning has the potential to revolutionize the healthcare industry for the better.
+Clearly, the use of algorithms and machine learning has the potential to revolutionize the healthcare industry for the better.
 However, we are currently at the dawn of this seismic shift, we need to do all that we can to understand the legal implications of what these changes will bring.

 - John Hopkins – A Smart Stethoscope Puts AI in Medics’ Ears